NADP Fall Meeting and Scientific Symposium

 Student Virtual: No cost

-An optional field trip is being organized to visit Great Smoky Mountains National Park.
-The trip will include tours of the Elkmont (TN11) and Look Rock Air Quality Monitoring Station (TN01/CASTNET/IMPROVE).
+An optional field trip is being organized to learn about Epic Systems renewable energy strategies and hike through the remaining fall colors at Devil’s Lake State Park.
+The trip will include a tour of the WI DNR Devil’s Lake Air Quality Monitoring Station (WI31).

-If you need to pay for the Field Trip separately, there are two options:
+If you need to pay for the Field Trip separately, follow the instructions on the registration website.

 The health and safety of NADP attendees is our top priority.
 We will work with the venue to host the safest meeting possible.
-We cannot forecast COVID-19’s impact in November at this point.
+The current CDC Community Level for Dane, Co. = Low.
 We will comply with city, state and federal guidance regarding gatherings and masking, and will expect all attendees to do so as well.
 We will update this page continuously as we receive updates.